-Raised on a dairy farm, Daniel Badiou developed a remarkable knowledge of agricultural machinery and animal farming from an early age.
+Raised on a dairy farm, Daniel Badiou developed an unparalleled knowledge of agricultural machinery and animal farming from an early age.
 He continuously strived to learn more about the mechanical operation of agricultural machinery, finding solutions for problems and designing his own multi-purpose machines.

 Daniel designed, developed and implemented an autonomous barn.
 He tested it on his own farm to better understand the needs of chicken farming and adapt his future machines.

-ROVA is providing farmers (and aspiring farmers) around the globe with never before seen flexibility, allowing individuals to raise their animals on pasture while having the same benefits as most high tech barns.
+ROVA provides farmers (and aspiring farmers) with never-before-seen flexibility, allowing individuals to raise their animals on pasture while having the same benefits as most high-tech barns.

 Ukkö Robotics is committed to positive environmental sustainability.
-We design and engineer agricultural machinery that requires minimal maintenance, uses renewable energy, and is easy to use.
-Equipment is solar powered and designed to limit the amount of CO2 into the atmosphere.
+We design and engineer agricultural machinery that requires minimal maintenance, uses renewable energy and is easy to use.
+Equipment is solar-powered and designed to limit the amount of CO2 in the atmosphere.
 Simply put, we embrace a win-win-win strategy by reducing environmental impact, providing optimal care for animals, and decreasing manual labour.

 Our mandate to support local food producers and to give them the tools required for an efficient operation.
-We’re here to raise awareness about the importance of regenerative agriculture in rural areas as well as urban centres.
+We’re here to raise awareness about the importance of regenerative agriculture in rural areas and urban centres.

-Never misses an opportunity to laugh, Katrina enjoys both farming and design.
-She does not hesitate to contribute to a brainstorm about anything and everything.
+Never misses an opportunity to laugh; Katrina enjoys both farming and design.
+She does not hesitate to contribute to brainstorming about anything and everything.
 If you see a photo of an alpaca, it probably belongs to her.

 Let’s be proud of where our food comes from.
 Let’s build the future of food together.